President and CEO

 Dr. Virinder K. Moudgil

 Virinder K. Moudgil, PhD, has served as president and CEO of Lawrence Technological University since July 1, 2012.
-He is overseeing a period of significant growth of LTU’s enrollment, fund raising, community outreach, and campus facility improvements, including construction of a third student dormitory to open in 2015 and the Taubman Complex and Marburger STEM Center to open in 2016, which will also house advanced engineering, life sciences, and architecture programs.
+He is overseeing a period of significant growth of LTU’s enrollment, fund raising, community outreach, and campus facility improvements, including construction of a third student dormitory, opened in 2015, and the Taubman Engineering, Architecture, and Life Sciences Complex and Marburger STEM Center, opened in 2016.
+A fourth student dormitory will open in August 2018.

 President Moudgil’s education and professional training includes: